frankstepanski/node-express-course/week3/readme.md

 There are other tools you can use to view the headers (and much, much more), such as [Postman](https://www.postman.com/).
 Next Week! :zany_face:

 >The 404 Status on the **favicon.ico** is normal.
-The browser is trying to load the favicon.ico file from the root of the server.
+The browser is trying to load the favicon.ico file from the root of the server but we don't have one.

+When we try to visit a route that is not defined, we get a 404 error:

 **404 Error Handler** :broken_heart: